Indian Army has boosted country's morale during border standoff with China: Rajnath | Law-Order

 ''The charismatic (karishmaayi) performance by the Army during the India-China standoff has boosted the morale of the country and also enabled the citizens to hold their heads high,'' he said, drawing a thunderous applause from the crowd.

-''The entire world is facing COVID-19. pandemic No one had thought that with the onset of the pandemic, celebrating festivals such as Holi, Eid and Diwali will be without much fanfare (dhoomdhaam).
+The military face-off had erupted on May 5 following violent clashes between the Indian Army and the PLA in the Pangong lake area. ''The entire world is facing COVID-19. pandemic No one had thought that with the onset of the pandemic, celebrating festivals such as Holi, Eid and Diwali will be without much fanfare (dhoomdhaam).
 No one had imagined that trains will come to a halt, and schools and markets will remain closed.
-However, the good thing was that under the leadership Prime Minister Narendra Modi, efforts to deal with the crisis started with courage and understanding (of the issue),'' he said.
+However, the good thing was that under the leadership of Prime Minister Narendra Modi, efforts to deal with the crisis started with courage and understanding (of the issue),'' he said.

 He added that the biggest challenge at the time of the pandemic was testing. ''There were barely two laboratories, but today there are over 1,000 laboratories.
 There was a shortage of masks, ventilators and PPE kits.
 But the swiftness and understanding of the issue which India displayed, masks, PPE kits and ventilators are now being exported.
 This has been done in 4-6 months,'' Singh said.